UPDATE JUNE 2018

 We have completed all the external and internal works that were specified for the second phase of repairs, and more besides on the roof, which has alleviated the majority of the internal leaks for the future.

-As ever, the fabric of St. Thomas threw up many queries and unexpected problems to be solved/worked around; is there anyone in the population who remembers the heater in the North Aisle (the asbestos lined flue was discovered in the re-roofing of the North Aisle)?
+As ever, the fabric of St Thomas threw up many queries and unexpected problems to be solved/worked around; is there anyone who remembers the heater in the North Aisle (the asbestos lined flue was discovered in the re-roofing of the North Aisle)?

-A big thank you to the team of Conservators that Sally Strachey Historic Conservation Ltd put together to undertake the works, elements of the fabric that had looked perilously close to collapse in recent years have all been restored to original glory.
+A big thank you to the Conservation team that Sally Strachey Historic Conservation Ltd put together to undertake the works.
+Elements of the fabric that had looked perilously close to collapse in recent years have all been restored to original glory.
 The care and attention they paid to the fabric was second to none, and much appreciated by all who were closely involved with the process.

 An equivalent thank you to all those who have contributed financially; the HLF, Viridor, National Churches Trust, Garfield Weston, Devon Historic Churches, ChurchCare.

-The church is once again open on a daily basis, and in the Summer months is the perfect place to get coolth and quiet, do come in to sit and enjoy the beautifully repaired East end, which is brough to life with the sun streaming in through repaired and cleaned stained glass windows.
+The church is once again open on a daily basis, and in the Summer months is the perfect place to find some coolness and quietness.
+Do come in to sit and enjoy the beautifully repaired East end, which is brought to life with the sun streaming in through the repaired and cleaned stained glass windows.